Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education (FE) funded institutions.

 - students aged over 19 with an Education Health and Care Plan (EHCP) are eligible for a free meal

-- in the 2016 to 2017 academic year, EFA removed the ring fence between free meals in further education and 16 to 19 Bursary Fund discretionary bursary allocations.
+- in the 2016 to 2017 academic year, we removed the ring fence between free meals in further education and 16 to 19 Bursary Fund discretionary bursary allocations.
 This flexibility remains in place

 - before the extension of free meals in further education, institutions were supporting the cost of meals for students who needed them from the 16 to 19 Bursary Fund.
-In the 2016 to 2017 academic year, EFA adjusted 16 to 19 Bursary Fund discretionary allocations for institutions also in receipt of a free meals allocation to take account of this double funding.
-EFA is making a similar adjustment this year
+In the 2016 to 2017 academic year, we adjusted 16 to 19 Bursary Fund discretionary allocations for institutions also in receipt of a free meals allocation to take account of this double funding.
+We have made similar adjustment this year

 Eligibility for free meals

-Students must be enrolled in further education provision funded via Education Funding Agency to be eligible for a free meal.
+Students must be enrolled in further education provision funded via ESFA to be eligible for a free meal.
 Eligible institutions are:

 - general further education colleges, including specialist colleges